pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

 This is because calling C code from Python code comes with a significant overhead.
-If every :class:`Op` was responsible for executing its own C code, every time an Pytensor function was called, this overhead would occur as many times as the number of :class:`Op`\s with C implementations in the function's computational graph.
+If every :class:`Op` was responsible for executing its own C code, every time an PyTensor function was called, this overhead would occur as many times as the number of :class:`Op`\s with C implementations in the function's computational graph.

-To maximize performance, Pytensor instead requires the C :class:`Op`\s to simply return the code needed for their execution and takes upon itself the task of organizing, linking and compiling the code from the various :class:`Op`\s.
-Through this, Pytensor is able to minimize the number of times C code is called from Python code.
+To maximize performance, PyTensor instead requires the C :class:`Op`\s to simply return the code needed for their execution and takes upon itself the task of organizing, linking and compiling the code from the various :class:`Op`\s.
+Through this, PyTensor is able to minimize the number of times C code is called from Python code.

 The following is a very simple example to illustrate how it's possible to